-My first choice would be to check if the same manufacturer, that makes your oval chainring, makes adequate chain guide for it as well.
-If not that, then check which chain guide covers at least +2/-2 for the number of teeth your chainring has.
+My first choice would be to check if the same manufacturer, that makes your oval chainring, makes an adequate chain guide for it as well.
+If not, then check which chain guide covers at least +2/-2 for the number of teeth your chainring has.

 Make sure that the one you are getting has a mount that fits your frame or bottom bracket.

 If you have an uneven pedaling and it’s affecting your climbs, then it might be a good idea to consider buying one.

 I’m the person that did not benefit from an oval that much, but I would still try one out for myself simply because I’m an enthusiast wishing to test and know everything there is about mountain biking.

 There are three brands that I would recommend, absoluteBLACK, OneUp, and Wolf Tooth.
 Mainly because they offer pretty much the same perfectly designed product in a comparable price range.

 Some other brands make these, which I can’t recommend because of their questionable quality and lack of some important features such as narrow-wide teeth.

 There is also less known SRAM’s X-SYNC Oval chainring which is amazing, maybe even the best of all because of their market-leading teeth design, but I don’t feel like their high price point is justified.

 What’s more important than choosing which one of these you want is buying the chainring that fits your crankset mount.
 Each crankset manufacturer has a different mount, while Shimano has different mounts for almost each of their groupsets.
 Luckily, all of the brands mentioned above sell different versions of the same chainring compatible with all the market-leading crankset manufacturers.